ericrasmussen/chromaticleaves/posts/mailchimp_with_pyramid.markdown

         new_susbcribers.append(attributes)

-    # attempt the batch subscribe and handle the error if it fails
+    # attempt the batch subscribe and handle an exception
     try:
         postmonkey.listBatchSubscribe(batch=new_subscribers)
     except MailChimpException, e: